 Most of the EMI tests can be accomplished on the ground.
-In some cases, flight testing is required or easier.
-If the aircraft is approved for IFR operations, then it is mandatory that interference between the TFM-30 and the approach aids be checked in flight.
+In some cases flight testing is required or is easier.
+If the aircraft is approved for IFR operations, then it is mandatory that interference between the TFM-66 Airborne FM and the approach aids be checked in flight.

 The GPS should be operational and navigating with at least the minimum compliment of satellites.
 The VHF comm should be set to the frequencies indicated with the squelch open.
-VOR/ILS/GS receivers should be set to the frequencies indicated and selected for display.
-If possible, set up a VOR/ILS ramp test set on the frequencies indicated and adjust the output until the flags are out of view.
+VOR/DME receivers should be set to the frequencies indicated and selected for display.
+If possible, set up a DME ramp test set on the frequencies indicated and adjust the output until the flags are out of view.
 The transponder and encoder should be monitored with ramp test equipment.
+Set the output of the transponder test set to 3db above the output necessary to achieve 90% reply.
 If possible set the ADF to a nearby navigation station.

-Modulate the TFM-30 transmitter on the indicated frequencies for at least 20 seconds.
+Modulate the TFM-66 transmitter on the indicated frequencies for at least 20 seconds.

 Observe the GPS for any degradation in satellite status or availability or flags.
 Listen for any noise or detected audio signals on the VHF comm(s).
-Listen for any noise or detected audio signals on the VOR/LOC receiver audio.
-Look for any moment of flags or needles on the VOR/LOC/GS navigation display(s).
+Listen for any noise or detected audio signals on the VOR/LOC receiver audio; look for any moment of flags or needles on the VOR/LOC/GS navigation display(s).
+Observe the transponder for any loss of reply or spurious reply.